Output Functions for Optimization Toolbox

 fmincon and returns the output function variables.
 For more information about this method of passing information, see Passing Extra Parameters.
 The

-runfmincon function at the end of this example contains the nested function call.
+runfmincon helper function at the end of this example contains the nested function call.

 The problem is to minimize the function